NORKA

 Johannes Müller

 The family arrived in Russia on 29 August 1766.
 According to the Transport Lists, Johannes' wife Anna Margaretha died during the journey, as did the younger of the two sons named Georg.
-At some point prior to the family's arrival in Norka, Johannes married Magdalena Weinberger, the widow of Christoph Weinberger.
+At some point before the family arrived in Norka, Johannes married Magdalena Weinberger, the widow of Christoph Weinberger.
 She is from Mauswinkel.

 Sources